-Course of Study Overview
+Course of Study: Overview

-The conceptual framework for the program in advanced educational administration consists of the Seven Learner Goals adopted by the Departments of Education.
-In addition, the Tier II Program conforms to California requirements for the Professional Administrative Services Credential, and the Ed.D.
-Program is guided by the standards of the Interstate School Leadership Licensure Consortium (ISLLC).
+The conceptual framework for the program in advanced educational leadership responds to the Seven Learner Goals adopted by the Departments of Education and the standards of the Interstate School Leadership Licensure Consortium (ISLLC).
+In addition, the Tier II program conforms to California requirements for the Professional Administrative Services Credential.
 The program emphasizes knowledge and skills of leadership and inquiry necessary for advanced positions in educational leadership.